coleslaw-org/coleslaw/docs/plugin-use.md

 ### Hard Versioned

-**Description**: Makes a full backup of the server directory into a backup folder every time the server is pushed.
+**Description**: Makes a full backup of the server staging directory into a backup folder every time the server is pushed.
 Space-expensive, so makes bzip2 archives, labeled with the clock's universal time.

 **Example**: `(hard-versioned "/home/user/backups")`